Japanese Premium Fabric Warehouse Tour

-Do you have any of these problems or concerns when purchasing fabrics from an online store?
+• Do you have any of these problems or concerns when purchasing Japanese Premium Fabric from an online store?

-- What is it like to be an online fabric store without an physical store?
+• What is it like to buy Japanese Premium Fabric without a physical store?

-- What exactly are the fabrics we buy being shipped from?
+• Where exactly are the fabrics we purchase being shipped from?

 I understand that feeling.
-It is not easy to buy fabrics, which you can't even see, let alone touch, in an online store.
+It is not easy to buy Japanese Premium Fabric online, which you can't even see or touch.

-When considering fabrics, I think it is best to actually touch the fabric to check the texture and thickness, as you would at a handicraft store, before making a purchase.
+When considering fabrics, it is best to actually touch them to check texture and thickness, as you would at a handicraft store.
+Not being able to do so is often the most frustrating point for customers.

 I will show you our fabric warehouse.